MenuClose

 Anxiety

-Size Medium Wp Image 2208 AlignrightAnxiety disorders are one of the most common mental illnesses in the country.
-Mental health problems are more common on average in the Seattle area than in the rest of Washington state and even the United States.
+a woman opens up in her anxiety treatment program during therapyAnxiety disorders are one of the most common mental health conditions in the country.
+Mental health issues are more common on average in the Seattle area than in the rest of Washington state and even the United States.
 Living with an anxiety disorder can make it hard to focus, accomplish tasks, stay healthy, and ultimately live a happy and productive life.
-When an anxiety disorder occurs alongside an addiction to drugs like opioids, benzodiazepines, or alcohol, these problems can end up being even more severe.
-If you are seeking mental health care, call 425.414.3530
+When an anxiety disorder occurs alongside an addiction to drugs like opioids, benzodiazepines, or alcohol, these issues can end up being even more severe.
+If you are seeking mental health care, call 425.414.3530 or reach out to us online.

 What Is an Anxiety Disorder?